Social Security Disability Lawyers

 Applying for Social Security Disability benefits is crucial, especially considering the extended processing times.
 According to the Social Security Administration, the average processing time for initial applications has reached an all-time high.
 We encourage you to apply early as soon as you become disabled.

-Completing a disability claim can be a lengthy process.
-To be considered disabled for social security purposes, you must be unable to do any substantial work because of your physical or mental condition(s); and your physical or mental condition(s) must last, or be expected to last, at least 12 months (1 year), or be a terminal illness that is expected to result in your death.
+To be considered disabled for Social Security purposes, you must be unable to perform any substantial work due to your physical or mental condition(s), and these conditions must last, or be expected to last, at least 12 months or be a terminal illness expected to result in death.

 Claimants may receive two types of Social Security Administration benefits:

-• Supplemental Security Income (SSI) for people who have not worked enough to be considered “insured” for SSDI purposes, and who currently have little or no income and resources.
+- Supplemental Security Income (SSI): For those who have not worked enough to be considered “insured” for SSDI purposes.

-• Social Security Disability Insurance (SSDI), which is for “insured” workers, their disabled surviving spouses and children (disabled before age 22) or disabled, retired or deceased workers;
+- Social Security Disability Insurance (SSDI): For “insured” workers, their disabled surviving spouses and children, or disabled, retired, or deceased workers.